statamic/importer/README.md

 # Importer
-> Allows you to easily import content from CSV and XML files into Statamic.
-Supports importing entries, taxonomy terms, and users.
+> Allows you to easily import content and users into Statamic.
+Supports CSV and XML files.

 ## Features